 If you are looking to take the kiddos on just a short loop, the Wild Rose Loop Trail in North Salt Lake is just what you have been looking for.
 The loop itself is only 1.7 miles and even has a shortcut for when the kiddos are feeling too tired to ride the entire length.

 The Birdsong Trail is a 2.4-mile loop that is great for all skill levels.
 You'll ride along a river and through trees with great views of Ogden.
 To access Birdsong, park at Rainbow Gardens and take the trail through the woods up to the hillside.

 Ride along a paved path next to the Ogden River.
-Make a stop at the High Adventure Park where the kiddos can take a break from riding and play on a ropes course and in the river.
-Access this trail from Big D Park, Ogden Botanical Gardens, Slackwater Pub and PIzza or 18th Street and Grant.
+Make a stop at the High Adventure Park where the kiddos can take a break from riding, hop on a ropes course, and play in the river.
+Access this trail from Big D Park, Ogden Botanical Gardens, Slackwater Pub and Pizza or 18th Street and Grant.